House of Crispo: History

-John IV would rule for 47 years, however, was constantly beset by both the Ottomans and their corsair allies.
-He would aid the Knights in the 1522 siege of Rhodes, however, was unable to stop Hayreddin Barbarossa from landing a vast Ottoman force on Naxos in 1537.
+John IV would rule for 47 years; however, he was constantly beset by both the Ottomans and their corsair allies.
+He would aid the Knights in the 1522 siege of Rhodes; however, he was unable to stop Hayreddin Barbarossa from landing a vast Ottoman force on Naxos in 1537.
 Barbarossa demanded John IV's surrender and swear suzerainty to the Ottoman sultan, which John agreed to, to spare Naxos from being looted and destroyed.
 John IV's surrender, while preserving the duchy, was immensity unpopular with both the Orthodox and Catholic populations of Naxos, with both religions leaders being banished from the island for opposing his rule.
-By 1563 a Venetian report described Naxos as the "shadow of a principality," kept alive only by the bribes John IV could muster for Turkish captains to not raid his lands for slaves.
-John attempted to groom his eldest son Francesco into being his co-ruler, however, Francesco predeceased John who lived to 74 so the throne instead passed to his younger son; Giacomo IV in 1564.
-The Ottomans, however, had no need for Giacomo, the house of Crispo, or the old Venetian power-structure in the Archipelago, only tolerating John's rule due to the constant flow of tribute and bribes.
-As such the Ottomans deposed Giacomo IV after just two years in 1566, installing the Jewish administrator Joseph Nasi as the new "Ottoman representative" on Naxos, ending the 372 year old duchy, as well as deposing the house of Crispo.
+By 1563, a Venetian report described Naxos as the "shadow of a principality," kept alive only by the bribes John IV could muster for Turkish captains not to raid his lands for slaves.
+John attempted to groom his eldest son, Francesco, into being his co-ruler; however, Francesco predeceased John, who lived to 74, so the throne instead passed to his younger son, Giacomo IV in 1564.
+The Ottomans, however, had no need for Giacomo, the house of Crispo, or the old Venetian power structure in the Archipelago, only tolerating John's rule due to the constant flow of tribute and bribes.
+As such, the Ottomans deposed Giacomo IV after just two years in 1566, installing the Jewish administrator Joseph Nasi as the new "Ottoman representative" on Naxos, ending the 372-year-old duchy, as well as deposing the house of Crispo.